 Home > About Us > Quality & Safety > Infection Prevention

 This section provides you information on how we are working to ensure that the treatment you receive at Mercy goes as planned with no unexpected problems.

 The Joint Commission has created some universal reporting (Core) measures to help compare hospitals on things that can reduce the chances of getting an infection.
 It gets posted on the Medicare website at regular intervals.
-Though it is somewhat historical (about 9 months old), it can show how well we are performing as compared to other Iowa and US hospitals.
+Though it is somewhat historical, it can show how well we are performing as compared to other Iowa and US hospitals.